 As an enterprise marketer, you’ll need to work with people all across your company to achieve your enterprise marketing goals.
 Joe from accounting or Sasha from product development may not share your enthusiasm or understanding of marketing campaigns.

-Being able to communicate your goals is a good way to get them on board.
+Communicating your goals is a good way to get them on board.
 This is important because you’ll need their cooperation, insight, and resources to succeed.

 Enterprise marketers typically juggle multiple goals, marketing strategies, and stakeholders at the same time.
-Working backwards from your goals helps you figure out if and where any of these juggling acts intersect so you can work smarter, not harder.
+Working backward from your goals helps you figure out if and where any of these juggling acts intersect so you can work smarter, not harder.

 Take a look at this example.
 Your company is trying to penetrate a new market with an existing product.
 Your key objectives may include growing both brand awareness and sales at the same time.
 Knowing this allows you to choose a marketing strategy that addresses these goals simultaneously, like running ads on social media with special offers.

 More marketing-oriented goals mean more measurable results